 © Denzil Green

-Maraschino Cherries are cherries that are dyed a bright red or a jolly green, and packed in a syrup of sugar.
+Maraschino cherries are cherries that are dyed a bright red or a bright green, and packed in a syrup of sugar.

 Maraschinos can be purchased with or without stems.
 The ones with the stems have usually been hand-picked to preserve the stem, for use in fancy drinks.

-Before all this processing starts, the Maraschino is actually a sour cherry.
-Most North American Maraschino Cherries are made from Royal Ann (Napoleon) cherries.
+Before all this processing starts, the maraschino is actually a sour cherry.
+Most North American maraschino cherries are made from Royal Ann cherries (aka Napoleon Cherries).